Post-Onam Malayalam Movies To Watch Out For In September 2017!

-The grand Onam season has just concluded and it was indeed a memorable one for the audiences as a good number of Malayalam movies, made their way to the theatres.
+The grand Onam season has just concluded and it was indeed a memorable one for the audiences as a good number of Malayalam movies made their way to the theatres.

 Mohanlal starrer Velipadinte Pusthakam, Mammootty's Pullikkaran Staraa, Nivin Pauly's Njandukalude Naattil Oridavela & Prithviraj's Adam Joan etc., were the Malayalam movies, that served the grand Onam feast for the audiences.